-Clockshop launched a podcast in conjunction with Radio Imagination.
+Clockshop launched a podcast in conjunction with Radio Imagination, co-produced with Collin Campbell.
 Listen below for all recorded episodes.

 Welcome to Radio Imagination

 Join us as we use the archives of Octavia E. Butler to examine the work, influence and legacy one of the world’s most unique voices.

 Released May 2, 2016

 Writers Tisa Bryant, Lynell George, Robin Coste Lewis, and Fred Moten premiere new works of poetry and creative nonfiction under the stars in the Clockshop courtyard.
 For these commissions, each writer spent an extended period of time working in the Octavia E. Butler archive at The Huntington Library.

 Listen to Episode 2 on iTunes

 Released May 23, 2016

 Merrilee Heifetz met Octavia E. Butler as a young agent looking for writers.
 What followed was 20 years of letters, conversations and insights into someone breaking the borders of fiction.